 You can treat hair normally after two weeks of receiving the transplant, and individuals can receive a haircut at this time.
 However, it’s essential hair clippers on the recipient’s hair are avoided until four weeks.

 During this time period, it’s important to focus on helping the hair recover.
 Some hair will start to fall out after two weeks of receiving the hair transplant and can continue for up to three months.
 This shedding phase is normal, and it’s also normal not to see any growth at all before three months.

 Growth within this time represents approximately 20% of the total growth.
-When the transplanted hair first appears, it will be immature, fine, thin and lighter in colour.
-With time, more transplanted hair will emerge, and the hair will become thicker, longer and darker.
+When the transplanted hair first appears, it will be immature, fine, thin, and lighter in color.
+With time, more transplanted hair will emerge, and the hair will become thicker, longer, and darker.

 In terms of skincare within this period, it’s a great time for brides or grooms to start using retinol.
 If you’re new to retinol, begin with a light non-prescription serum retinol every other night.